 CHILD SUPPORT ATTORNEYS IN DENTON

 A parent receives child support funds in a divorce or separation situation in order to provide for the basic necessities involved in raising children.
-If you find yourself in need of a child support lawyer Denton, Texas or Cooke county, Hill & Hill can help you get the finances Texas law says you are owed.
+If you find yourself in need of a child support lawyer Denton, Texas or Cooke county, The Law Office of Brent Hill can help you get the finances Texas law says you are owed.

 A divorce or separation is always difficult for every member involved, but it can have a very large effect on the children in the middle, as well.
 With the considerable emotional stress a divorce or separation can put on a family, the last thing you need to worry about keeping your children properly fed, sheltered and clothed.
 Your children have the right to grow up safe, comfortable and happy, and we want to help you insure that the needs of your child or children are taken care of.

 Frequently Asked Questions about Child Support in Texas